 However, you also have to acknowledge the fact to yourself and your kids that spending in itself is not bad.
 Spending on necessary items like books, school supplies, food, a gift for a friend, etc. is an unavoidable expense.

-Here are the 4 steps you can take in order to keep down your child’s spending –
+4 steps you can take to keep down your child’s spending in check

 1. Sit with them and plan a monthly budget